W427697/Discord-/docs/writing-tests/unit-testing.md

 ## Run tests on a single story

 You can use the `composeStory` function from the appropriate framework or supported addon to allow your tests to run on a single story.
-However, if you're relying on this method, we recommend that you supply the story metadata (e.g., the [default export](../writing-stories/introduction.md#default-export)) to the `composeStory` function.
+However, if you're relying on this method, we recommend that you supply the story metadata (i.e., the [default export](../writing-stories/introduction.md#default-export)) to the `composeStory` function.
 This ensures that your tests can accurately determine the correct information about the story.
 For example:

 <!-- prettier-ignore-start -->